Karlee Everist: Womens

+Mixed doubles

 Everist plays in the mixed doubles discipline with her husband Bryce Everist.
-The pair has represented Nova Scotia at the Canadian Mixed Doubles Curling Championship three times in 2018, 2019 and 2021.
-Their best finish came at the 2018 Canadian Mixed Doubles Curling Championship in Leduc, Alberta where the team just missed the playoffs with a 4–3 record.
-They also finished 1–6 in 2019 and 3–3 in 2021.
+The pair has represented Nova Scotia at the Canadian Mixed Doubles Curling Championship four times in 2018, 2019, 2021 and 2023.
+Their best finish came at the 2023 Canadian Mixed Doubles Curling Championship in Sudbury, Ontario where the team qualified for the playoffs for the first time with a 5–2 record.
+They then lost in the qualification games to Ontario's Lynn Kreviazuk and David Mathers.
+They also finished 4–3 in 2018, 1–6 in 2019 and 3–3 in 2021.
 Everist was also a part of the Nova Scotia mixed team that represented the province at the 2019 Canadian Mixed Curling Championship in Winnipeg, Manitoba.
 Her team, with skip Kendal Thompson, third Marie Christianson and second Bryce Everist finished 7–3 through the round robin and championship pools, reaching the playoffs.
 They then beat Quebec 5–3 in the semifinal before dropping the final 7–4 to Manitoba, earning the silver medal.

 Personal life

+Everist's father, Trevor Jones was one of the top amateur golfers in Northwestern Ontario in the 1980s and 1990s.

 Everist is employed as a pharmacist at the IWK Health Centre.
-She is married to fellow curler Bryce Everist.
+She is married to fellow curler Bryce Everist, and has one child.